MartOfTheNorth/csc8950-Direct_Research/README.md

 #### Analysis and Discussion
 - There is relationship between fMRI and genetic data.

 ### Part 2.1.2.
+Translational Potential of Neuroimaging Genomic Analyses to Diagnosis and Treatment in Mental Disorders.

-J. Chen, J. Liu and V. D. Calhoun, "Translational Potential of Neuroimaging Genomic Analyses to Diagnosis and Treatment in Mental Disorders," in Proceedings of the IEEE, vol. 107, no. 5, pp. 912-927, May 2019. doi: 10.1109/JPROC.2019.2913145 https://ieeexplore.ieee.org/document/8710364
+Citation:  J. Chen, J. Liu and V. D. Calhoun, "Translational Potential of Neuroimaging Genomic Analyses to Diagnosis and Treatment in Mental Disorders," in Proceedings of the IEEE, vol. 107, no. 5, pp. 912-927, May 2019. doi: 10.1109/JPROC.2019.2913145 https://ieeexplore.ieee.org/document/8710364

 #### Goal: Review of "Genotypes and Phenotypes" in imaging genetics.
 #### Solve: Observing the analysis strategies in imaging genetics.
 Groping them into 4 categories and reviewing "multivariate analysis methods" of each categories.